DETAILED ACTION

 Regarding Claim 3, STROHMENGER in view of POLLERI teaches the system of claim 1.

-STROHMENGER discloses wherein the one or more simulation models include mathematical or physics models of an underlying discipline. cost-performance engine includes algorithms that generate mathematical or physics models of an underlying discipline or simulation models, for analysis of predicted performance improvement using a candidate upgrade device or service. (([0120] facilitating performing simulation operations using a model (e.g., simulation model) in connection with an industrial automation system,) [0087] wherein the data aggregation can be modeled, in the model 224, on the physical structure of the industrial automation system 204.
+STROHMENGER discloses wherein the one or more simulation models include mathematical or physics models of an underlying discipline, and wherein the cost-performance engine includes algorithms that generate mathematical or physics models of an underlying discipline or simulation models, for analysis of predicted performance improvement using a candidate upgrade device or service. (([0120] facilitating performing simulation operations using a model (e.g., simulation model) in connection with an industrial automation system,) [0087] wherein the data aggregation can be modeled, in the model 224, on the physical structure of the industrial automation system 204.
 Such data aggregation and structuring can allow (e.g., enable) the analytics management component 218 to locate respective industrial assets (e.g., 210, 212, 214) and/or network-related devices within the industrial-automation-system context (e.g., the analytics management component 218 can identify an asset, a device, or production area in the industrial automation system 204 in which a sensor resides, based at least in part on the data aggregation and data structuring associated with the model 224.))

 Regarding Claim 4, STROHMENGER in view of POLLERI and KARABETSOS teaches the system of claim 1.